How long do I have to contest my license suspension?

 Occupational Driving Licenses for "Essential Needs"

 Ordinarily the arresting officer will confiscate the suspect’s license upon serving the Notice of Suspension.
 You will be given a temporary driving permit, which lasts 40 days from the date of arrest.
 If you have not won your ALR hearing, or obtained an occupational license by the end of that time period, you could potentially be arrested for Driving While License Suspended, a Class B misdemeanor.
 The amount of time a license will be suspended varies depending upon the charge and your history with DWI offenses.
-Carl can help you obtain your Occupational Driving License (ODL) should the need arise.
+Carl and his legal staff can help you obtain your Occupational Driving License (ODL) should the need arise.
 To read more on License Suspensions for DWI charges, please click here.